matiasbn/luckyseven-project-1/README.md

 Open (another) console windows, go to the luckyseven directory and run:
 ```
-Awesome-Mega-Computer-of-Matias:luckyseven$ npm run dev
+npm run dev
 ```

 It will open yout browser and redirect you directly to the dApp page.
-You should see something like this https://ipfs.infura.io/ipfs/QmZmRBM66VWGerrsE9XkdPadsNcopdWrfibxtwoNAp2UPN:
+You should see something like this:
 ![dApp front end](https://ipfs.infura.io/ipfs/QmZmRBM66VWGerrsE9XkdPadsNcopdWrfibxtwoNAp2UPN)

 Among other (for now) cryptic fields.